intro2ddsp/intro2ddsp.github.io/synths/harmonic_results.md

 missing the sharp pluck.
 The onset has been smoothed out by our harmonic synthesizer.
 The onset, or **transient**, portion of a signal is defined by abrupt changes in amplitude, phase, or frequency information.
 Sinusoidal/harmonic synthesis does not work well for these signal components.
-Transient modelling has been a topic of recent in recent DDSP synthesis work focused on sound effect modelling {cite:p}`barahona2023noisebandnet`{cite:p}`liu2023ddsp` and drum synthesis {cite:p}`shier2023differentiable`.
+Transient modelling has been a topic of recent research in DDSP synthesis focused on sound effect modelling {cite:p}`barahona2023noisebandnet`{cite:p}`liu2023ddsp` and drum synthesis {cite:p}`shier2023differentiable`.

 ## Violin
 ### Target